marky116x/Intership-Surfboard-coreillustrio/weekly-reports/4th-Week-report.md

 ## Day 20
 Today was a huge eye-opener.

 We had a speech on responsibility and taking ownership of our lives, given by Mr. Askin, the first employee at Surfboard.

-He talked about why and when to use AI, and more importantly, when not to rely on it.
+ He talked about why and when to use AI, and more importantly, & not to rely on it alone.
+Learn to think - its one of the most important aspect in IT.

 His point?
 AI is helpful, but if we depend on it too much, we stop thinking critically.
 Instead of always asking AI, we should read the documentation and learn things properly.
 AI gives quick answers, but that doesn't mean they're always right—or the best way to do something.